Living with low mood and depression

 For urgent housing support, please call 0808 800 4444.

-If this sounds like something you’re experiencing, this course is for you.
+If this sounds like something you’re experiencing, this group course is for you.

 Focusing on the Carer, we look at how to minimise the impact on your health and wellbeing whilst caring for others and looking at effective sources of support around you.